 If your kids want to learn how to code their own apps, this one is great fun!
 They will learn to build apps on the website and then play them on their own device.

 This box helps your kids to build and program their own electronic gadgets each month.
+Use the coupon code SH10 for $10 off your first order.

 #5.
 Hands-On Toys for Teaching Coding